lennyitb/calculator/README.md

 it's supposed to be able to run on a microcontroller.
 Under the hood, it uses the GiNaC library for arbitrary precision, and some special numeric types and symbolic expressions.
 It's meant to be a very powerful calculator.

-when nodes are collapsing in an evaluation, this is the hierarchy:
+when nodes are collapsing in an evaluation, this is the hierarchy which the result will assume:
 - TYPE_ERROR
 - TYPE_EX
 - TYPE_NUMERIC